raspberrypi/documentation/configuration/wireless/access-point.md

 bridge_ports eth0 wlan0
 ```

-Now edit the host access point configuration to tell it about the bridge, `sudo nano /etc/hostapd/hostapd.conf` and add a line `bridge=br0` below the `interface=wlan0` line.
-Remove or comment out the driver file.
+The access point setup is almost the same as that shown in the previous section, follow those instructions to setup the `hostapd.conf` file, but add a line `bridge=br0` below the `interface=wlan0` line and remove or comment out the driver line.
 ```
 interface=wlan0
 bridge=br0